On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: The Fredholm index of and the spectral flow

 \begin{theorem} Let $ A $ be an asymptotically hyperbolic and essentially splitting path.
 Then $ F_A $ is a Fredholm operator and

-\end{theorem} A.~Abbondandolo and P.~Majer proved it in \cite[Theorem~6.3]{AM03} when $ E $ is a Hilbert space and $ p = 2 $.
-However, the theorem, as much of the content of their work can be generalized to Banach spaces. \begin{theorem} Let $ A $ be an asymptotically hyperbolic, essentially splitting and essentially hyperbolic path.
+\end{theorem} A.~Abbondandolo and P.~Majer proved it in \cite[Theorem~6.3]{AM03} where $ E $ is a Hilbert space and $ p = 2 $.
+However, the theorem, like much of the content of their work, can be generalised to Banach spaces as in \cite[Theorem~3.3]{Gar08}. \begin{theorem} Let $ A $ be an asymptotically hyperbolic, essentially splitting and essentially hyperbolic path.
 Then,